-RBH Sound in-wall speakers are designed on an infinite baffle configuration.
-This means a back can is not required for the speaker to perform properly.
-However, using an RBH Sound FB-W retrofit foam enclosure will most likely improve the tightness and control the bass response.
-RBH Sound in-wall speakers have also been designed to make installation as easy as possible.
+RBH Sound in-ceiling speakers are designed on an infinite baffle configuration.
+This means a back box is not required for the speaker to perform properly.
+RBH Sound in-ceiling speakers have also been designed to make installation as easy as possible.
 Upon opening the speaker boxes you will notice that the screws are pre-started into the dog legs or a pinch ring.
-The basic idea behind in-wall speakers is the speaker is held in place by sandwiching the speaker and the drywall.
-A frame around the speaker conceals the cutout in the drywall and presses against the front of the wall.
-Behind the wall, the speaker has a set of dog legs or a pinch ring which cinch the speaker to the drywall.
+The basic idea behind in-ceiling speakers is the speaker is held in place by sandwiching the speaker and the drywall.
+A frame around the speaker conceals the cutout in the drywall and presses against the front of the ceiling.
+Behind the ceiling, the speaker has a set of dog legs or a pinch ring which cinch the speaker to the drywall.